marchc1/obsolete-source-engine/README.md

 The goal of this branch is to be able to create our own dlls that are compatible with gmod.
+There is also the [gmod-improvements](https://github.com/RaphaelIT7/obsolete-source-engine/tree/gmod-improvements) branch, which will contain bug fixes or improvements.

 List of dlls that are worked on:
 - `shaderapidx9.dll` (Everything was reverted.)